monicahq/monica/readme.md

 in `app/console/Kernel.php`.

 ### Statistics

+Monica calculates every night (ie once per day) a set of metrics to help you understand how the instance is being used by users.
+That will also allow to measure growth over time.

 Statistics are generated by the Artisan command `monica:calculatestatistics` every night at midnight and this cron is defined in `app/console/Kernel.php`.